 But not everyone could escape the marauders.
 Among them was the prominent Jammu Muslim leader Choudhary Ghulam Abbas’s daughter.

-After being abducted by Hindu activists in November 1947, she couldn’t be traced for a long time.
+After being abducted by Hindu Extremists in November 1947, she couldn’t be traced for a long time.
 Then in 1948, she was found in Punjab.
 The recovery of Choudhary Abbas’s daughter could be made possible with an intervention at the highest level between governments of India and Pakistan.

 “A prominent Muslim woman in Jammu who later joined politics in 1970s says she was abducted from Udhampur district in October 1947 and then released in early 1948,” Zafar Choudhary, a Jammu-based journalist writes in his book.